New Dryer Models Offer Improvements in Energy Efficiency

 The latest dryer models have newly developed heating sources and come with many new features.
-These heat sources and features are discussed in great detail below.

 Most traditional dryers are front loading with standard size drums that hold average size loads with regular spin speeds and gentle tumbling action.
 Stackable models are available and work well in small spaces.
-Some models offer a pedestal which raises the height of the unit and makes it easy to load and unload while providing an extra storage drawer for laundry supplies.
+Some models offer a pedestal that raises the height of the unit and makes it easy to load and unload while providing an extra storage drawer for laundry supplies.

 One of the most popular new features available in new dryer models today is steam cycles.
 Steam penetrates and moistens clothes, which results in a softening effect that reduces wrinkles.
 Steam also reaches high temperatures, which refreshes clothes, reduces static and eliminates odor.